People Who Lead and Follow

 A Biblical Model – Joseph

 A local church, with a congregation of people and a place of worship, usually is the result of the leadership of one or a few person.
-As such people experience God’s calling and direction, and perpetuation of such activities require further leadership.
+As such people experience God’s calling and direction, they work to win souls and train Christians.
+The development and perpetuation of such activities require further leadership.

 Now, we can return to Pedro Gonzales.
 His story indicated that the pastor was a local church leader such as we have described.
 As this pastor worked to accomplish God’s purpose, he realized that a helper was needed.
 That is how it came about that Pedro was placed into a position of leadership.